Edwards Aquifer Information

 • The Blanco Blind Salamander, Typhlomolge robusta is found in the portion of the Edwards Aquifer north and east of the Blanco River.
 It closely resembles the Texas Blind Salamander, but has a more robust body with shorter, stouter legs.
 Listed by the State of Texas as endangered.

 • The Comal Blind Salamander, Eurycea tridentifera is found only in the subterranean waters of several caves located within the Cibolo Creek flood plain in Comal and Bexar Counties.
-Resembles the Texas Blind Salamander, but has shorter legs and the snout is not as flattenend.
+Resembles the Texas Blind Salamander, but has shorter legs and the snout is not as flattened.
 Eyes are buried beneath the skin.
 Listed by the State of Texas as threatened.

 • comal springs riffle beetle